astoilkov/use-local-storage-state/readme.md

 ## Why?

 Why this module should even exists?
 There are more than a few libraries to achieve almost the same thing.
 I created this module in frustration with the big number of non-optimal solutions.
 Below are the things that this module does right.
-All things mentioned are things that some other library don't do.
+All bullets are things that some other library isn't doing.
 Put all together there isn't a single library that solves all these cases:

 - Written in TypeScript. `useLocalStorageState()` returns absolutely the same type as React `useState()`.
 - Uses `JSON.parse()` and `JSON.stringify()` to support non string values.